 4. Don’t overlook convenience store food

-In many countries, convenience store food leaves a lot to be desired!
-However, in Japan you can find some real treats in the konbini.
-That includes plenty of veggie-friendly items, such as onigiri rice balls filled with seaweed and mochi rice cakes.
-That’s in addition to the usual crisps, cookies, nuts and other snacks.
-Natural Lawson in particular has a wealth of good options for hungry veggies and vegans!
+In many countries, convenience store food can leave a lot to be desired.
+However, in Japan you can find some real treats at the konbini.
+This includes plenty of veggie-friendly items, such as mochi rice cakes and onigiri rice balls filled with seaweed.

 5. Have a go at cooking vegetarian Japanese food